 You can edit the system settings of the vCenter Server Appliance such as access, network, time synchronization, and the root password settings.
 This is the preferred way for editing the appliance.

-You can navigate to the system configuration settings of the vCenter Server Appliance and join the appliance to an Active Directory domain, manage the services that are running in the vCenter Server Appliance, and modify various settings such as access, network, and firewall settings.
+You can navigate to the system configuration settings of the vCenter Server Appliance and join the appliance to an Active Directory domain.
+You can manage the services that are running in the vCenter Server Appliance and modify various settings such as access, network, and firewall settings.

 You can use TTY1 to log in to the console or can use SSH and run configuration, monitoring, and troubleshooting commands in the vCenter Server Appliance.

 You can use TTY2 to log in to the vCenter Server Appliance Direct Console User Interface to change the password of the root user, configure the network settings, or enable access to the Bash shell or SSH.

 Starting with vSphere 6.5, the vCenter Server Appliance supports high availability.
 For information about configuring vCenter Server Appliance in a vCenter High Availability cluster, see vSphere Availability.